THOMASELOVE/431-quizzes-2023/quiz1/README.md

 # Quiz 1 Materials

-This will be where you will find links to materials for Quiz 1.
+This page has links to all materials for Quiz 1.

 ## Instructions